Turtel216/Turtel42.github.io/README.md

 ## ABOUT

 This Repository is used for my Home page dimitrios-papakonstantinou.com.
-On the web site you can find basic information abot me
+On the web site you can find basic information about me

 ### Note

-For anyone interested the web site is build using basic **HTML5** and **tailwindcss**
+For anyone interested the web site is build using basic **HTML5** and **tailwindcss**.
+The backend and web hosting is handled by GitHub Pages